Potassium chloride

 Potassium chloride (KCl, or potassium salt) is a metal halide salt composed of potassium and chlorine.
 It is odorless and has a white or colorless vitreous crystal appearance.
 The solid dissolves readily in water, and its solutions have a salt-like taste.
 Potassium chloride can be obtained from ancient dried lake deposits.
-KCl is used as a salt substitute for table salt (NaCl), a fertilizer, as a medication, in scientific applications, in domestic water softeners (as a substitute for sodium chloride salt), as a feedstock, and in food processing, where it may be known as E number additive E508.
+KCl is used as a salt substitute for table salt (NaCl), as a fertilizer, as a medication, in scientific applications, in domestic water softeners (as a substitute for sodium chloride salt), as a feedstock, and in food processing, where it may be known as E number additive E508.

-It occurs naturally as the mineral sylvite, which is named after salt's historical designations sal degistivum Sylvii and sal febrifugum Sylvii, and in combination with sodium chloride as sylvinite.
+It occurs naturally as the mineral sylvite, which is named after the salt's historical designations sal degistivum Sylvii and sal febrifugum Sylvii, and in combination with sodium chloride as sylvinite.